Alfapalooza/SoftwareChallenge-Ecomm/README.md

-# Ecomm Multisave
+# Ecomm Bundle Discount

-Will find the lowest possible price given a set of active product deals and a basket.
+Will find the lowest possible price given a set of active product bundle discount and a basket.
 Based off Byrde AkkaHttp Seed project, see: https://github.com/Byrde/akka-http-seed

 ## Running